usvacloud/usva/.github/README.md

 - Source code is always free to download.
 - Option for disabling all request logging to enhance privacy on client
 - Ratelimits
+- Dockerized environment

 ##### For client

-- Files can be locked with a password (hashed with bcrypt)
+- Files can be locked with a password
-- Endpoint for viewing file's metadata
+- Files can be encrypted
-- Endpoint for viewing file's content
+- Endpoint for viewing file's information, such as
+  - View count
+  - Size
+  - Encryption status
+  - Date uploaded
-- Downloading and deleting a file
+- Downloading a file

 ## Installation and usage